 Every morning, when I awaken, I can’t help but think; “How does my body feel today?”
 Living with MS means living with uncertainty.
 You never know what the day may bring.
-After that daunting assessment, I go downstairs to have morning coffee and start practicing the OMS lifestyle for another day.
+After that daunting assessment, I go downstairs to have morning coffee and start practicing the Overcoming MS lifestyle for another day.
 Mornings before work mean quick stretches and some meditation and mornings on my day off mean; “what form of exercise do I feel like doing today?”.

-Step three of the OMS program advises us to “exercise regularly” which is defined as thirty minutes, five days a week.
+Step three of the Overcoming MS program advises us to “exercise regularly” which is defined as thirty minutes, five days a week.
 Exercise can be any kind of movement.
 Running, biking, swimming, walking, hiking, yoga, and pilates are just a few of the activities that I see fellow MSers doing.
 It’s inspiring.

 I follow several like minded pwMS on Instagram and they motivate me on days I just want to be a slug and watch movies on the couch.
 But the truth is, I feel better when I move.
 My fatigue is better after I exercise.
 My mood is better after a sweat session on the elliptical.
 I also sleep better and my anxiety abates after exercising.

 But you know what is the best part of exercise?
 I feel “normal” for a bit.
 My mind is occupied when I’m moving.
 I’m not fretting the tingling to my left foot and wondering if it is a new symptom or not.
 When I’m walking outside, I’m looking at the trees, listening to the birds, smelling the flowers, and generally just trying to move (and not trip over something).

 Sometimes I think, look at me- I’ve got MS and I’m out here like everyone else but for the most part, I’ m just walking for exercise and enjoying being outside.